torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 .. module:: grapple.models
 .. class:: GraphQLDocument(field_name, required=False)

-    Us this field type to serialize the core Wagtail or your custom Document model.
+    Use this field type to serialize the core Wagtail or your custom Document model.

+    .. attribute:: field_name (str)

+        This is the name of the class property used in your model definition.

+    .. attribute:: required (bool=False)

+        Represents the field as non-nullable in the schema.
+This promises the client that it will have a value returned.